 Rake the dead leaves, bag grass clippings, remove dead plants, etc. After this is done, start spreading out the time between watering your yard and plants.
 Let the area dry more thoroughly between watering.

 A couple of other things you can do is avoid using peat moss beds – they are a favorite of fungus gnats, and hang flypaper strips in areas most commonly swarmed by gnats.
 If you hang flypaper strips, make sure you change them often.
 Along with flypaper strips, other home-remedy mixes will lure the gnats before trapping them.

 Though these steps may seem trivial and too easy, changing the conditions in which gnats thrive can make a big difference in the numbers surrounding your yard.

-Biological Options for Dealing with Gnat Infestations
+Biological Options for Dealing with an Outdoor Gnat Infestations

 If after you have made the simple environmental changes to your yard and are still experiencing a large infestation of gnats, the next step is to introduce predators of gnats into the area as a way of controlling their numbers.